zokam1411/milestone-project-3/README.md

  ![Loop](static/readmeimages/loop.jpg)

- #### Ongoing:

- This problem is also related to images.
-When there are two images with the same name in database then the newer image replace the other ad image.
+ This problem was also related to images.
+When there were two images with the same name in database then the newer image was replacing the other ad image.
+It was fixed by adding randomly generated name.

  <div align="center"><p style="text-align: center"><a href="#top">Back to top ⬆️</a></p></div>